On the reliability of voting processes: the Mexican case: Distribution of the votes

 \section{Distribution of the votes}

-Histograms of the number of electoral cabins (polling stations) with a certain number of votes are given in Fig.~\ref{Fig:Histogram}.
-The results for P1-P3 presidential candidates appear in Fig.~\ref{Fig:Histogram}(a) and the corresponding results for deputies and senators in panels (b) and (c).
-Panel (d) of this figure corresponds to P4, P5, non-registered candidates and null votes for the presidential election.
+As a final study we deal with the histograms of the number of electoral cabins (polling stations) with a certain number of votes shown in Fig.~\ref{Fig:Histogram}.
+These histograms are the non normalized vote distribution for each party/candidate.
+The results for PAN,PRI and PRD presidential candidates appear in Fig.~\ref{Fig:Histogram}(a) and the corresponding results for deputies and senators in panels (b) and (c).
+Panel (d) of this figure corresponds to PANAL, Alternativa, non-registered candidates and null votes for the presidential election.

-Histograms for the votes of P2 change very slowly in the three cases (Fig.~\ref{Fig:Histogram}(a) to (c)).
+Histograms for the votes of PRI change very slowly in the three cases (Fig.~\ref{Fig:Histogram}(a) to (c)).
 The tail of these distributions looks exponential (a fit is shown in Fig.~\ref{Fig:PRIDistribution}).
 This is not the case for the distributions of the two main presidential candidates (Fig.~\ref{Fig:Histogram}(a)).
-The distribution of the votes for P1 shows a very different behavior for electoral cabins with less than $\sim 40$ votes, since it starts flat.
-The distribution for P3 is also irregular.
+The distribution of the votes for FCH/PAN shows a very different behavior for electoral cabins with less than $\sim 40$ votes, since it starts flat.
+The distribution for AMLO/PRD is also irregular.
 It shows three different regimes.
 It appears like a distribution in which realizations between 60 and 300 votes are missing.
-This could be due to two reasons: the first, is that the data were manipulated; the second, is that the distribution of the votes for P3 is composed of two or more distributions corresponding to several voter dynamics~\cite{Merlin}.
+This could be due to two reasons: the first, is that the data were manipulated; the second, is that the distribution of the votes for PRD is composed of two or more distributions corresponding to several voter dynamics~\cite{Merlin}.
 As an example, a weighted sum of two distributions

-with different centroids, $\langle v_1 \rangle$ and $\langle v_2 \rangle$, like a Daisy model (see below) and a log-normal could give place to such deformed distributions.
-Both functions correspond to different groups of voters, the first one to corporate voters~\cite{HernandezSaldanaE1} and the other to certain proportional elections \cite{Castellano}.
+with different centroids, $\langle v_1 \rangle$ and $\langle v_2 \rangle$, like a Daisy model (see below) and a log-normal distribution could give place to such deformed distributions.
+Both functions correspond to different groups of voters, the first one to corporate voters ~\cite{HernandezSaldanaE1} and the other to certain proportional elections \cite{Castellano2007}.
 The distributions for the senators and deputies present similar behavior as seen in Fig.~\ref{Fig:Histogram} (b) and (c).
 In fact, the participation of a uniform group of voter in important elections is, a priori, unlikely; so, it is enough to have two kind of voters following distribution with different maxima to have such a behavior.
+This topic is matter of current research by one of us.